djkoloski/recipes/README.md

    4. Place onto greased baking sheet and drizzle a small amount of oil on top.
 5. Place baking sheet in oven and bake for 10-15 minutes, then flip and bake an additional 10-15 minutes.
 6. Ensure that a meat thermometer indicates an internal temperature of at least 165 degrees.
+7. Cover each breast with sauce and mozzarella then bake an additional 5 minutes.
-7. Serve.
+8. Serve.

 # Roasted Potatoes

 ## Details

-* Preparation time: 30 minutes
+* Preparation time: 30-40 minutes
 * Yield: 4 cups

 ## Ingredients